bmillare/dj.web/docs/datastar-guidance.md

 ## Operational Behaviors & Security

-### No CORS

-By hosting all assets on the same origin we avoid the need for CORS.
-This avoids additional server round trips and helps reduce latency.

-### Cookie based sessions

-Hyperlith uses a simple unguessable random uid for managing sessions.
-This should be used to look up further auth/permission information in the database.

-### CSRF

-Double submit cookie pattern is used for CSRF.

----
+Operating an immediate-mode, server-driven architecture like Hyperlith requires unlearning several deeply ingrained SPA habits.
+Because the UI is bound to a persistent stream of truth from the server, everything from how you read network profiles to how you handle offline users changes fundamentally.

 ### Network DevTools Will Deceive You (The "Infinite Download" Illusion)
-*   **The standard intuition:** If you open the network tab and see the page size growing to 20MB+, your frontend bundle is bloated and performance will suffer.
+* **The Standard Intuition:** If you open the browser’s Network tab and see the page size growing to 20MB+, your frontend is bloated and performance will suffer.
-*   **The reality/claim:** With Datastar, the initial load is actually microscopic (e.g., a 12kb bundle containing Datastar, initial HTML, and CSS).
-The massive megabyte count in the network tab is just the browser tallying the continuous stream of compressed Server-Sent Events over time.
+* **The Datastar Reality:** Your initial load is actually microscopic—often just a ~12kb bundle containing the Datastar library, initial HTML, and CSS.
+The massive megabyte count in the Network tab is simply the browser tallying the continuous stream of compressed Server-Sent Events (SSE) over the lifecycle of the session.
-*   **Guideline:** Don't panic at cumulative network sizes.
-Measure your initial time-to-interactive and actual rendering performance, not the running total of the SSE stream.
+* **Guideline:** Do not panic at cumulative network sizes.
+Evaluate performance based on initial time-to-interactive and rendering smoothness, not the running byte total of an open SSE stream.

----

-### Hot-Reloading Applies to *All* Connected Users Instantly
+### Hot-Reloading is Global, Not Just Local DX
-*   **The standard intuition:** Hot-reloading is a local developer experience (DX) feature for the frontend.
+* **The Standard Intuition:** Hot-reloading (HMR) is a local developer experience feature for updating frontend components.
-*   **The reality/claim:** Because the server is constantly streaming the UI state, modifying the server logic (like HTML, CSS, or backend rules via a REPL) instantly pushes those structural changes to *all* currently connected clients over the SSE stream.
+* **The Datastar Reality:** Because the server is constantly streaming UI state, modifying server logic (like HTML, CSS, or backend rules via a REPL) instantly pushes those structural changes to *all* currently connected clients over the SSE stream.
-*   **Guideline:** Server-driven streaming architectures allow for unprecedented live-updates without requiring users to refresh their browsers or restart the server.
+* **Guideline:** Server-driven streaming allows for unprecedented live-updates in production environments.
+You can push structural UI updates without requiring users to refresh their browsers or restart the server.

----

-### Visibility-Based Pruning Mitigates Resource Limits
+### Connection Limits and Visibility-Based Pruning
-*   **The standard intuition:** Maintaining a persistent connection for every user will exhaust connection pools (especially on HTTP/1.1 limits of 6 per browser) and drain mobile batteries.
+* **The Standard Intuition:** Maintaining a persistent connection for every single user will exhaust connection pools (especially given HTTP/1.1 limits of ~6 concurrent connections per browser) and drain mobile batteries.
-*   **The reality/claim:** Datastar intelligently hooks into the browser's Page Visibility API.
-If the user switches tabs or minimizes the window, Datastar can prune the connection.
+* **The Datastar Reality:** Datastar intelligently hooks into the browser's native Page Visibility API.
+If a user switches tabs or minimizes the window, Datastar can prune the connection to aggressively save client battery life and server resources.
-*   **Guideline:** While you should strongly prefer HTTP/2 (which negotiates around 100 connections by default), you can rely on the visibility API to aggressively save client battery life and server resources when the app isn't actively being viewed.
+* **Guideline:** Rely on the Visibility API to manage idle users.
+Furthermore, you should strongly prefer HTTP/2 (which negotiates around 100 concurrent connections by default) to entirely bypass legacy HTTP/1.1 connection limits.

----

-### Spotty Connectivity is Fine, but "Offline Mode" is Impossible
-*   **The standard intuition:** If an app requires constant server contact to render UI, it will be unusable on mobile devices with unreliable connections.
-*   **The reality/claim:** SSE can handle spotty connections (like 3G) gracefully when the client uses a durable retry policy such as `retry: 'always'`.
-However, because there is no client-side state, a true "offline mode" (like saving items to an offline cart) is structurally impossible.
-*   **Guideline:** Assess your app's true offline requirements before adopting Datastar.
-If you need optimistic UI updates during total network death, this architecture isn't a fit.
-If you just need it to survive subway tunnels and bad 3G, SSE handles it seamlessly.

-### Network Reliability: Sockets vs. Custom JS Timeouts
+### Network Resilience: Native Sockets vs. SPA Timeouts
-**The Standard View:** SPAs (React/Vue) handle bad networks better because the client is loaded and you can elegantly manage loading states and retries via JavaScript.
+* **The Standard Intuition:** SPAs (React/Vue) handle spotty 2G/3G networks better because the client logic is already loaded, allowing JS to elegantly manage loading states and retries.
-**The Datastar Insight (withinboredom):**
-* SPAs on 2G/3G often fail to load entirely because "enterprising engineers usually invent their own timeouts that make no sense when you are dealing with bytes-per-second."
-* Standard HTML requests rely on native browser socket behavior, which intrinsically knows if it is still receiving bytes (even slowly) and won't prematurely kill the request.
-HTML rendering actually proves more resilient in ultra-low bandwidth scenarios.
+* **The Datastar Reality:** SPAs on 2G/3G often fail entirely because enterprising engineers usually invent their own arbitrary JavaScript timeouts that make no sense when dealing with a trickle of bytes-per-second.
+Standard HTML requests and SSE streams rely on native browser socket behavior.
+The browser intrinsically knows if it is still receiving bytes (even slowly) and won't prematurely kill the request.

-### PWA and Offline Support Doesn't Require an SPA
-A common critique is that server-driven HTML frameworks cannot work offline (unlike SPAs which can hold state in JS).
+* **Guideline:** Trust the platform.
+HTML rendering and SSE with a durable retry policy (e.g., `retry: 'always'`) often prove far more resilient in ultra-low bandwidth scenarios than custom SPA timeout logic.

+### The Offline Paradox: No Optimistic UI, but PWAs Still Work
+* **The Standard Intuition:** If an app requires constant server contact to render UI, it cannot function as an offline Progressive Web App (PWA).
+* **The Datastar Reality:** Because there is no client-side state, a true "offline mode"—where a user performs complex optimistic UI mutations (like adding items to a cart while in airplane mode) and syncs later—is structurally impossible. **However**, offline read-only support is entirely possible.
-* **The Unintuitive Claim:** You can achieve offline support by simply caching the backend-generated HTML (which already contains the declarative Datastar attributes) using a Service Worker.
-The Datastar library running in the main thread doesn't care if the HTML came from the backend, an edge worker, or a service worker cache.
+* **Guideline:** You can achieve offline PWA support by shifting your caching strategy to a Service Worker.
+Simply cache the backend-generated HTML.
+The Datastar library running in the main thread doesn't care if the HTML containing its declarative attributes came from a live network request, an edge worker, or a service worker cache.
-* **Guideline:** For offline capabilities, shift your caching strategy to the Service Worker level rather than duplicating state management in the browser.

----

-### The Security Trade-off: `unsafe-eval` is Required
+### Security & Session Posture
+Because Hyperlith heavily limits the responsibilities of the client, the security model is significantly simplified, with one notable exception regarding Content Security Policies (CSP).

+* **No CORS:** By serving all assets, API endpoints, and SSE streams from the same origin, we completely avoid the need for Cross-Origin Resource Sharing (CORS).
+This eliminates CORS preflight round-trips, inherently reducing latency.
+* **Simple, Secure Sessions:** Hyperlith uses a simple, unguessable random UID for managing sessions via standard HTTP-only cookies.
+This UID is used server-side to look up authentication and permission data in the database.
+* **CSRF Protection:** Hyperlith relies on the standard Double Submit Cookie pattern to mitigate Cross-Site Request Forgery.
+* **The `unsafe-eval` Trade-off:**
-*   **The standard intuition:** Modern secure web apps should strictly ban `eval()` in their Content Security Policies (CSP) to prevent cross-site scripting (XSS).
+    * **The Standard Intuition:** Modern web apps should strictly ban `eval()` in their CSP to prevent cross-site scripting (XSS).
-*   **The reality/claim:** Datastar evaluates expressions using Immediately Invoked Function Expressions (IIFEs), which strictly requires `unsafe-eval` to be enabled in your CSP for scripts.
-(By contrast, HTMX allows you to disable eval-reliant features).
+    * **The Datastar Reality:** To maintain its tiny footprint and high performance, Datastar evaluates expressions using Immediately Invoked Function Expressions (IIFEs).
+This strictly requires `unsafe-eval` to be enabled in your CSP for scripts.
+(Unlike tools such as HTMX, which allow you to disable eval-reliant features, Datastar requires it).
-*   **Guideline:** Be aware of the security compliance required for your project.
-If your corporate security policies strictly forbid `unsafe-eval`, you will face friction using Datastar out-of-the-box.
+    * **Guideline:** Be aware of this compliance requirement.
+If your corporate security policies rigidly forbid `unsafe-eval` under any circumstances, you will face structural friction adopting Datastar out-of-the-box.
+Ensure your server-side HTML sanitization is robust to compensate for this CSP relaxation.